rainlanguage/rain.solver/README.md

 # trace/spans service name, defaults to "rain-solver" if not set
 TRACER_SERVICE_NAME=""
 ```
-If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.

 If you install this app as a dependency for your project you can run it by (All the above arguments apply here as well):